 The compound decision formulation is a powerful approach for handling very general types of dependence.
 This suggests that perhaps by tailoring an approach more directly to the problem at hand, one can obtain similar results with considerable simplification.
-A distinctive characteristic of the spatial dependence in MSS data is "redundancy;" i.e., the probability of transition from state i to state j is much greater if j = i than if $j \neq i$, because the sampling interval is generally smaller than the size of an object.
+In terms of the Markov model, a distinctive characteristic of the spatial dependence in MSS data is that the probability of transition from state i to state j is much greater if j=1 than if j≠1, because the sampling interval is generally smaller than the size of an object.
 This suggests the use of an "image partitioning" transformation to delineate the arrays of statistically similar pixels before classifying them.
 Since each homogeneous array represents a statistical "sample" (a set of observations from a common population), a "sample classifier" could then be used to classify the objects.
 In this way, the classification of each pixel in the sample is a result of the spectral properties of its neighbors as well as its own.
 Thus its "context" in the scene is used to provide better classification.
 The acronym ECHO (extraction and classification of homogeneous objects) designates this general approach.